top of page

 Northern Sea Oats

-Northern sea oats (Chasmanthium latifolium), one of our native grasses, grows well in shade.
-Planted en masse along this path shows how beautiful perennials left standing, even after. along winter, can be.
-Planted in moist conditions, by all accounts, northern sea oats will spread rapidly.
-Planting in drier conditions reduces their tendency to spread.
+Northern sea oats (Chasmanthium latifolium), one of our native grasses, thrives in shade.
+Planted en masse along this path, they show how beautiful perennials can be, even after winter.
+When planted in moist conditions, northern sea oats will spread rapidly.
+However, planting them in drier conditions reduces their tendency to spread.

 Virginia Creeper